ajan890/Notes/SOCIOL 1/Week 6.md

       * Getting straight As, graduating at the top of one's class, gaining admission to an 'elite college' or 'top university,' earning a graduate degree and "working in one of four high-status professions..."
       * Medicine, law, science, or engineering" (113).
       * Educational achievement factors centrally into this strict success frame:
-        * It "reflects the parental belief that it is *only* through getting a good education and earning excellent grades that one is able to secure a [FILL]
+        * It "reflects the parental belief that it is *only* through getting a good education and earning excellent grades that one is able to secure a good job" (133).
+        * A singular pathway to a singular frame of success
     * **Q:** Why is this success frame so consistent among Chinese and Vietnamese interviewees?
       * Important changes in U.S. immigration law led to a "new socioeconomic profile of immigrants" (131).
       * After 1965, Asian immigrants were more highly educated than their predecessors (hyper-selectivity).